williamparry/codespace-cms/README.md

 # codespace-cms

-A light filesystem-orientated CMS that uses Puppeteer to generate static HTML pages into a dist folder.
+A light filesystem-orientated CMS for GitHub Codespaces that uses Puppeteer to generate static HTML pages into a dist folder.

 ![System diagram](node-static-cms-diagram.png)